tlhackque/BlockCountries/README.md

 country, protocols, ports and number of attempts.

 It is a Perl script.

+#Latest updates:
+V2.1 Support new statistics file used by registries V2.2 Support conntrack instead of state
+V2.3 Make conntrack optional - older netfilters are still around
+     Use -conntrack if you see warnings (or errors) Add -passive to use passive FTP connection when getting registry data.
+This usually traverses firewalls more easily.

 #Dependencies:
 The script uses the following Perl library modules, available